Sony A7 II versus Sony A7R III

 - More modern: Reflects 2 years and 11 months of technical progress since the A7 II launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the A7R III is the clear winner of the contest (10 : 3 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+If the number of relative strengths (bullet points above) is taken as a guide, the A7R III is the clear winner of the contest (14 : 3 points).
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.

 |Sony A7 II (⇒ rgt)||Rec||82/100 Silver||4.5/5||5/5||5/5||2014||1,999||latest||check|